-We have audited the accompanying financial statements of Public Welfare Foundation, Inc. (the Foundation), which comprise the statements of financial position as of September 30, 2013 and October 31, 2012, and the related statements of activities, and cash flows for the eleven months ended September 30, 2013 and year ended October 31, 2012, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Public Welfare Foundation, Inc. (the Foundation), which comprise the statements of financial position as of September 30, 2014 and 2013, and the related statements of activities, and cash flows for the year ended September 30, 2014 and eleven months ended September 30, 2013, and the related notes to the financial statements.